fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet add reference** command will add a reference to the context classes contained in the **AdventureWorks.Context** project.

-4. Using the same terminal, change your context to the **AdventureWorks.Migrate** folder:
+5. At the command prompt, enter the following command, and then select Enter to switch your terminal context to the **AdventureWorks.Migrate** folder:

    CodeCopy